buzz/imdb-link-em-all/ADDING-SITES.md

 Either you edit the user script and create a [pull request](https://help.github.com/articles/about-pull-requests/) (best option) or create an issue with the code snippet.

-If you don't manage to code to you can still suggest inclusion of a page in the issue.
+If you don't manage to code you can still suggest inclusion of a site by opening an issue in this repository or leaving a comment at Greasy Fork.

 ### Code it!